Another dead end. Isaac swore, and regretted it.

 “No, it’s not—” Isaac was obviously strained.
 He looked at Yasmin, who was staring back at him, and they stayed that way for a moment, watching each other.
 Then all the tension dropped from Isaac’s face, and he just looked tired.

-“I’ve been way too distant,” he said.
+“I’ve been way too distant,” he told her.
 “I should have come down sooner.
 I should never have ignored either of you.
 I’m sorry I’ve been so rude.”
 His expression returned to a grimace.
 “Do you think we can still get along?”

-“Yeah,” Isaac said a bit too quickly.
+“Yeah,” Isaac said, just a bit too quickly.
 “Of course.
 Everything’ll go back to normal.
 It’ll be just like it was before.”

 Yasmin looked at him for a moment with a tilted gaze before shaking her head slowly.
 “I don’t know that it can be.”
 Isaac’s face fell.
 “But that might not be a bad thing.
 Let’s just wait and see what happens.”
-With that, she wrapped Isaac in a tentative hug, half-ruined wedding dress and all.
+She stepped closer and wrapped Isaac in a tentative hug, half-ruined wedding dress and all.
 “That sound good?”
 Isaac nodded, holding tight.